If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 For the $5 plan, you will get 1 GB RAM, 1 CPU processor, 25 GB storage space, and 1 TB bandwidth.

-Select the plan that you feel it suits your needs best then scroll down to the next option.
+Select the plan that you feel suits your needs best then scroll down to the next option.

-From the Linode Label, you wanna add a name to your server.
+This option is all about sorting servers when you have plenty.
+From the Linode Label, add a name to your server.
 And from the Add Tags, you can add tags to your server to fetch them later on when you have lots of them.

-The Root Password is important, you will use it when you want to access your website files via SSH or SFTP or add edit, or tweak settings on your server.
+The Root Password is essential, you will need it when you want to access your website files via SSH or SFTP to add or edit settings on your server.
+Also, you may want to use it to complete the WordPress setup later on if you prefer using a third-party terminal.

 Same as the root password, the SSK Key gives you a connection to your server, but the concept of this key is different.
+Instead of using letters and numbers passwords, the SSH key provides pair of keys, a public key, and a private key.

-From the Add-ons options, you have to enable the Backups feature.
+From the Add-ons options, you can enable the Backups feature.
 It’ll add more fees to your server billing ($2 for the $5 server plan) but it’s an essential feature.
+Without the Backups turned on, you won’t guarantee website safety and restoration.

 The Private IP is supposed to work within the local network, it’s neither routed on the Internet nor traffic can be sent to it from the Internet.
 So, no need for it for now.

-Linode Server Creation Summary:
+Linode Server Add-ons

 This is the last section that you will see when installing a Linode server.
 It will show you the main options that you have chosen for your server.